 If you don’t have a meat thermometer, then pierce the chicken with a sharp knife.
 If the chicken juices are running clear then the chicken should be cooked through.

 What can you serve with this chicken dish?

-I find this chicken dish quite filling, therefore I like to keep the rest of the meal light.
+I find this simple Italian style chicken dish quite filling, therefore I like to keep the rest of the meal light.
 I would serve this with some crispy, crunchy salad, dressed in a little lemon vinaigrette.
 The lemon would cut through the richness of the cheese and add a nice sour, sharpness to the dish.

 In our house a tomato and basil salad, with just a drizzle of extra virgin olive oil and some balsamic vinegar, always goes down a treat.
 The freshness of the tomatoes and herbs working perfectly with the meat.